coleifer/peewee/docs/peewee/api.rst

             (Article.timestamp.desc(), Article.flags.bin_and(2)),
             unique = True).where(Article.status == 1)

-    You can also use :py:meth:`Model.index`:
+    You can also use :meth:`Model.index`:

     .. code-block:: python

         idx = Article.index(Article.name, Article.timestamp).where(Article.status == 1)

-    To add an index to a model definition use :py:meth:`Model.add_index`:
+    To add an index to a model definition use :meth:`Model.add_index`:

     .. code-block:: python